 We know the Christian dispensation will be replaced by a final one – that which we call the millennium.
-This ending dispensation will be upheld by the direct display of the power of God and the physical presence of Jesus Christ on the earth; Satan will be removed from the world for these thousand years, bound in a bottomless pit and out of the way.
+Prophecy tells us this ending dispensation will be upheld by the direct display of the power of God and the physical presence of Jesus Christ on the earth; Satan will be removed from the world for these thousand years, bound in a bottomless pit and out of the way.
 All will be made good, and more gloriously, by/in the second Adam.
-All biblical principles, institutions, and dispensations, made good in the earthly kingdom of Jesus Christ, the glorified Son of Man, to the eternal glory of God.
+All biblical principles, institutions, and failed dispensations, made good in the earthly kingdom of Jesus Christ, the glorified Son of Man, to the eternal glory of God.